 Clicking the “Interests” tab shows categories that your followers are most likely to be interested in.

 Record these in your spreadsheet.
 In the future, you could publish more content in these categories to see if your followers enjoy them.

-Next, you’ll see your impressions, saves, and clicks on the “Profile” page.
+You’ll also see your impressions, saves, and clicks on the “Profile” page.